 image in the lower-right corner of the DMS console and click the

-If the source database is a SQL Server database, you cannot add or move the database when you modify the object to be synchronized.
+If the source database is a SQL Server database, you cannot add or remove the database when you modify the objects to be synchronized.

-If you do not configure an independent conflict resolution policy for a two-way synchronization instance, you cannot configure such a policy when you modify the object to be synchronized.
+If you do not configure an independent conflict resolution policy for a bidirectional synchronization instance, you cannot set one when you modify the objects to be synchronized.

-If you need to add and remove the object to be synchronized, we recommend that you perform these operations in two steps.
-For example, you can remove an object to be synchronized and save this operation first, and then add a new object to be synchronized.
-Otherwise, an error occurred in the synchronization instance.
+If you need to both add and remove synchronization objects, perform these operations in two separate steps.
+For example, first remove the objects and save the change, then proceed to add a new object.
+Otherwise, an error may occur in the synchronization instance.

 Procedure